SensorUp/signal/README.md

 # Submissions

-Candidates are encouraged to provide this results on their personal Github profile `https://github.com/candidate/signal` as a public repo or alternatively a private repo.
+- Candidates are encouraged to provide these results on their personal Github profile `https://github.com/candidate/signal` as a public repo or alternatively a private repo.

+- Downloading and innitiallizing a new repo is preferable to forking as other candidates may see your public fork.

-*If private please add `jchang-sensorup`, `kanluo`, `liangsteve`, `thespencercox` as external collaborators*
+*If private repo please add `jchang-sensorup`, `kanluo`, `liangsteve`, `thespencercox` as external collaborators*